deadlydog/PowerShell.tiPS/ReadMe.md

 ### ⚙ Recommended configuration

-The following configuration is a good balance between getting new tips and not being overwhelmed by them.
+The following configuration is a good balance for displaying new tips automatically and not being overwhelmed by them.

 ```powershell
 Set-TiPSConfiguration -AutomaticallyWritePowerShellTip Daily -AutomaticallyUpdateModule Weekly
 ```

+By default tiPS does not automatically show tips or update itself, so you must configure it to do so.

 ## Commands